A Brief Introduction to Performance Art and Its History in Asia

 We hope, however, that this provides a brief overview of performance art in this part of the world, and one we will continuously work to provide access to through our programming and growing collection.

-Stay tuned for part two of this post next week, which will look at performance art highlights in the M+ Collections!
+You can find part two of this post here: a look at performance art highlights in the M+ Collections.

 From 1–3 June 2018, M+ presents M+ Live Art: Audience as Performer, the inaugural edition of a new exhibition series showcasing live art, also known as performance art.
 The first exhibition will focus on the theme of audience as performer, and will feature works by five performance artists: two new commissioned pieces by Hong Kong artists wen yau and Isaac Chong Wai, and works by Indonesian artist Tisna Sanjaya, Chinese artist Duan Yingmei, and Taiwanese artist River Lin.
 The series came out of the 2015 exhibition Mobile M+: Live Art , which featured many of the performances reproduced in photos on this post: by Eiko Otake, Patty Chang, Ming Wong, and Haegue Yang.